othercriteria/vibectl/docs/MODEL_KEYS.md

 3. Ensure proper permissions on key files
 4. Try using an environment variable to rule out file reading issues

+**If you encounter an 'Unknown model' error:**
+- Run `llm models` to see the exact model names and aliases available.
+- Make sure your model string in vibectl matches one of these exactly (e.g., `ollama:tinyllama:latest` or `tinyllama`).
+- If you pulled a model but don't see it, try restarting the Ollama server and running `llm models` again.

 For missing API key errors, vibectl will show detailed instructions on how to set up your key.

+## Model Aliases and Providerless Names

+vibectl now accepts providerless model aliases (e.g., `tinyllama`) as valid model values, in addition to fully qualified names like `ollama:tinyllama:latest`.
+This is required for compatibility with the llm-ollama plugin, which often registers models only under their alias.

+**Note:** This is a recent change and may be revisited for stricter validation in the future.
+If you encounter issues, check your available models with `llm models` and use the alias shown there.